Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

    spin density matrix and can be used to compute spin properties.

 #. **Improved virtual orbitals:**
-   This refers only to virtual orbitals, when the `IVO` keyword is employed in the input.
+   This refers only to virtual orbitals, when the :kword:`IVO` keyword is employed in the input.
 In this case, the virtual orbitals are those which diagonalize the core Hamiltonian.
-Since the energies of virtual orbitals become thus undefined, the obtained RASORB and JOBIPH files can **not** be used for CASPT2 or MRCI or any correlated calculations.
-The printed virtual orbitals are quite localized and could be used only to decide which ones should be included in an (enlarged) active space in a subsequest RASSCF calculation.
+Since the energies of virtual orbitals become thus undefined, the obtained :file:`RASORB` and :file:`JOBIPH` files can **not** be used for CASPT2 or MRCI or any correlated calculations.
+The printed virtual orbitals are quite localized and could be used only to decide which ones should be included in an (enlarged) active space in a subsequest :program:`RASSCF` calculation.

 .. _UG\:sec\:rasscf_dependencies: